-Note: Wedding Officiant Honorarium (Fee) Guide does not only pertain to a Jewish Wedding .
-It can pertain to all other Life cycle events such as… Bar Mitzvah, Bat Mitzvah, Bris, Baby Naming for newborn boys and for newborn Girls , Funeral, Unveiling and any other Jewish life cycle ceremony.
+Note: Wedding Officiant Honorarium (Fee) Guide does not only apply to a Jewish Wedding .
+Life cycle events such as… Bar Mitzvah, Bat Mitzvah, Bris, Baby Naming for newborn boys and for newborn Girls , Funeral, Unveiling and any other Jewish life cycle ceremonies.

 A small percentage that has the greatest impact to a lifetime of happiness as husband and wife.

 “What is your wedding officiant budget?
 When you cannot answer this question, its best to remember this, “why it is important to call a Rabbi to officiate your wedding ceremony?”